cergina/WhereDaIp/README.md

 - [X] Ability to make request from GUI on one IP
 - [X] Ability to make request from GUI on more IPs
 - [X] Ability to receive reply
+- [X] Ability to process reply from JSON
+- [X] Ability to process reply from XML
+- [] Ability to process data that does not have all fields in specified response data model
 - [ ] Ability to save data from replies
 - [ ] Ability to make a request for an IP via REST API